Witch Life in a Micro Room

 Witch Life in a Micro Room (六畳一間の魔女ライフ, Rokujō Hitoma no Majo Life) is a Japanese manga series written and illustrated by Akitaka.
 It was serialized in Square Enix's Monthly Gangan Joker magazine from February 2020 to June 2022.

+Synopsis

+The series is centered around Madge and Ririka, two C-class witches who live in a one-room apartment.
+The duo work together for insufficient pay, but continue dreaming of living better lives for each other.

 Publication

 Written and illustrated by Akitaka, A Witch's Life in a Micro Room was initially published as a one-shot in Square Enix's Monthly Gangan Joker magazine on March 22, 2019.
-It was later serialized in the same magazine from February 22, 2020 to June 22, 2022.
-Its chapters were compiled into five tankōbon volumes from September 19, 2020 to August 22, 2022.
+It was later serialized in the same magazine from February 22, 2020, to June 22, 2022.
+Its chapters were compiled into five tankōbon volumes from September 19, 2020, to August 22, 2022.

 During their panel at Anime Expo 2023, Yen Press announced that they licensed the series for English publication.